rezamarzban/MiniLux/README.md

 MiniLux, Very fast making from 40MB downloaded official sources only in one minute.
 Very fast booting only in less than one minute.

-MiniLux, A fast bridge to Windows (98, XP, 7, ...)
+MiniLux, Quick bridge to the Windows (98, XP, 7, ...)
 32bit and 64bit on arm devices (by installing and running wine).

 minimum system requirements for MiniLux: